-We’re really proud of these websites.
+We’re really proud of this website.
 And we hope you are, too.

 Payments software provider ACI Worldwide came to Vital with a recently refreshed brand that needed to be interpreted through its digital presence.
 In addition, ACI struggled with a frustrating, inefficient backend experience on their existing website.
 They needed a lean, mean, lead-generation machine that would communicate their new brand’s look and feel, built on a CMS that wouldn’t slow them down.

 Vital made the switch to WordPress, which allowed for a dramatic increase in development agility and flexibility.
 Now, the team is able to update their site and deliver new features in significantly less time, with way fewer headaches.
 ACI is now signed on for a few additional projects aimed at improving their solutions content — plus they started up a digital marketing retainer to drive traffic and make sure their new site delivers on its lead-generation promise.